hexagoncircle/ryan-mulligan-dev/src/blog/grid-stacks.md

 ## Bonus!
 Pyramid stacks

-In the above demo, scroll down further to discover some configurations for the *Grid Stack* that result in a pyramid-style stack.
+In the above demo, you may have discovered some configurations for the *Grid Stack* that result in a pyramid-style stack.
 Maybe _now_ we can call it a pyragrid.
 Still not sure about that one?
 Anyway, to achieve this layout involves a few extra ingredients.
 We'll need to adjust the `grid-column-start` position of the first element in each row.
 Let's jump right to the `grid-stack-15` example:

 ```scss
 .grid-stack-15 {